 3) Get Angel Investment In Your Startup:

-Angel investors are individuals with surplus cash and a keen interest to invest in upcoming startups.
+Angel investors are individuals with surplus cash and a keen interest to invest in upcoming startups, by providing them with capital loans.
 They also work in groups of networks to collectively screen the proposals before investing.
-They can also offer mentoring or advice alongside capital.
+They can also offer mentoring or advice alongside capital finance .

-Angel investors have helped to start up many prominent companies, including Google, Yahoo and Alibaba.
-This alternative form of investing generally occurs in a company’s early stages of growth, with investors expecting a upto 30% equity.
+Angel investors have helped to start up many prominent companies, including Google, Yahoo, and Alibaba.
+This alternative form of investing generally occurs in a company’s early stages of growth, with investors expecting an upto 30% equity.
 They prefer to take more risks in investment for higher returns.

 Here is a list of popular Angel Investors in India – Indian Angel Network, Mumbai Angels, Hyderabad Angels.